pulumi/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 ## Inserting variables in a template
 You can also add variables to a template by using a string like `“${env.<variableName>}"`.
 You'll need the quotes here too.
 These variables follow the format used in the [Property Manager CLI](https://github.com/akamai/cli-property-manager#update-the-variabledefinitions-file).
-They differ from Terraform variables which should resolve normally.
+They differ from the provider variables which should resolve normally.

 ## Example usage: variables